magomarto/JS-Phrase-changer/README.md

 # JS-phrase-changer

-A simple Javascript phrases changer.
+# Description
-Phrases are loaded randomly every time the page is reloaded.
+A simple Javascript phrases changer, phrases are loaded randomly every time the page is reloaded.

 Simply open index.html on your browser.